ZoomTen/lightdm-webkit-theme-macos/README.md

 LightDM Webkit (&amp; WebKit2) greeter theme which is deliberately made to be macOS-esque.

 ##Source
-This LightDM webkit greeter theme is based on [LightDM-Webkit-MacOSX-Theme](https://github.com/Wattos/LightDM-Webkit-MacOSX-Theme), with the visuals changed to look more like the more recent ones.
+This LightDM webkit greeter theme is based on [LightDM-Webkit-MacOSX-Theme](https://github.com/Wattos/LightDM-Webkit-MacOSX-Theme), with the visuals changed to approximate the more recent releases of macOS.

 It can be applied on pretty much any Linux distro which includes LightDM and the WebKit / WebKit2 greeter either in the repositories or installed with distro.